-See also standing orders 15(b)(xii), (xvii) and 12(g).
+See also standing orders 15(b)(xii) and (xvii).

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures. - c Legal deeds and any other official Parish Council documents, must be signed by ether wet signature, or by a professional secure electronic signature package to which the Council has a valid subscription from time to time.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.